 So this is me…

 I grew up in the suburbs of the San Francisco Bay Area and at 22 moved to Miami Beach (I may or may not have followed a guy, which may or may not have been a really bad idea – ok, it was a bad idea).
 Even though things didn’t work out as I had planned (when do they ever?), I fell in love with the balmy weather and met my future (and current!) husband and made Miami my home.
 My mom is a social worker, turned artist and my dad is a civil engineer.
 I ended up with my mom’s penchant for open, honest communication and my dad’s need to make concrete sense of the world.
-Believe it or not, this is a very challenging combination, but is oddly really great for acting.

 Film is still my favorite medium.
-I’ve shot several shorts including the Killer Content produced SuperMarket, Bloody Easter Sunday, and The Treasure Hunter and produced The Position and Suddenly The Sky, currently making the festival rounds.
-I am also acting and co-producing the upcoming One Percent, a dark comedy written by Amalia MayValle and directed by Julianna Pitt.
+I’ve performed in several shorts including the Killer Content produced SuperMarket, Bloody Easter Sunday, and The Treasure Hunter and produced The Position and Suddenly The Sky, currently making the festival rounds.
+I am also currently in post-production as an actor and executive producer on One Percent, a dark comedy written by Amalia May Valle and directed by Julianna Pitt.
 I have appeared in commercials for Winn Dixie, Shell, FPL, Minute Maid and Sun Drop Citrus Soda.